emuhlestein/family-management-frontend/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Following Errors
+Caused by not including FormsModule.
+Also can be caused by not including component in module. error NG8003: No directive found with exportAs 'ngForm'. error NG8003: No directive found with exportAs 'ngModel'.

+For lazy loaded module, import COMMON_MODULE instead of BROWSER_MODULE.
+BrowserModule has already been loaded.
+If you need access to common directives such as NgIf and NgFor from a lazy loaded module, import CommonModule instead.